ehmiiz/ehmiizblog/content/blog/PS_AD_Unsecure_By_Default.md

 ### Problem:

 The AdminSDHolder process is a built in security feature of Active Directory.
-It's a process (`sdprop`) which runs on the primary domain controller that will configure all sensitive users (`admincount = 1`) in the domain to have a what's configured in the System/AdminSDHolder containers ACL.
+It's a process (`sdprop`) which runs on the primary domain controller that will configure all sensitive users defined by the `admincount` attribute, in the domain to have a what's configured in the System/AdminSDHolder containers ACL.

 Furthermore, the process will disable ACL inheritence, protecting the users from accidental delegation by admins.

 When configuring an AD domain, the primary domain controller will set the value `admincount` to 1 on the following users & groups: